Pretty excited to answer some questions soon!

 On busy days I interview people with dementia or their family and friends or those who work in dementia services.
 I also teach undergrad students, prepare posters and presentations, speak at conferences or hold my own seminars and workshops.

 On calm days I cosy up at home or in my office and do online research, analyse my data, write up my work to be published or write blog posts, edit other peoples’ blogs and writing, reply to emails and catch up on paperwork.
-I’ll put episodes of Spongebob on in the background to keep me alert.
 I also mark student’s assignments, prep lessons, go to classes or study on mental health, statistics, research methods and scientific writing or just read about dementia and other psychology related things.

 What I'd do with the prize money: